 For my my documentary photography book, "Battlefields of Honor: American Civil War Reenactors," published by Merrell Publishers, I photographed reenactments in California, Virginia, Maryland, Michigan, Kentucky, Indiana, Mississippi and Missouri.
 I also photographed American Civil War reenactments in England where English, French, Swedish, Italian, Irish, Scottish, German and Americans on holiday, recreate battles such as Gettysburg and Shiloh.
 I worked in 35mm black and white and color film, along with the wet plate collodion photography process, the same 19th century process used by Civil War photographers such as Mathew Brady, Alexander Gardner and Timothy O' Sullivan.
 Portraits along with action photographs are featured.
 While the Civil War stills stirs emotions, I found the reenacting community to be warm, friendly and dedicated to honoring history.

-James Lighthizer, president of the American Battlefield Trust, has written the foreword.
+James Lighthizer, President Emeritus of the American Battlefield Trust, has written the foreword.
 The trust is involved with preserving Civil War battlefields and history.
 I would particularly like to thank the late Neil Salkind at the Salkind Literary Agency for his guidance and belief in the project.
 I’d also like to point out that my wife, Jeannine Stein, wrote the text.

 "Mark Elson provides astonishingly authentic-looking photos of reenactments and reenactors.
 Often, he employs cameras which were specially built and uses period lenses to create wet plate photographs, which is the way authentic Civil War-era photographs were made.
 The result is a sometimes ghostly appearance that seems to fit the spirit of the reenactments, recalling the appearance of those who have passed into the shadows of time..."
 Rhetta Akamatsu in Blogcritics.org/ Seattle PI